rezkibimo/frontend-assessment/readme.md

 * Improve the user experience with meaningful animations/transitions. ✅
 * Design and styling. ✅
 * Explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`. ✅

+For this exercise, I utilized Nuxt (Vue) native dynamic component feature to change components based on conditions.
+Originally, the Accordion and Tab Group were the same component with different styling for various breakpoints.
+However, this approach became unorganized and difficult to maintain due to intertwined code.
+Therefore, I opted for the dynamic component approach.
+While this might impact performance slightly, it results in cleaner and more maintainable code overall.

 To view the page when running the local server, navigate to the following URL: `http://localhost:3000/exercise-2`